limeiCode/MissionToMarsWebScraping/README.md

 ## Project Files:

-* **scrape_mars.py**: scraper has a function called `scrape` that will execute all scraping code from five websites and return one Python dictionary containing all of the scraped data.
+* **scrape_mars.py**: This file works as a scraper, it has a function called `scrape` that will execute all scraping code from five websites and return one Python dictionary containing all of the scraped data.

-* **app.py**: Flask Application has two routes.
+* **app.py**: It is the Flask Server which has two routes.
 The root route `/` that will query Mongo database and pass the current mars data into an HTML template to display the data.
 The other route called `/scrape` that will import `scrape_mars.py` script and call `scrape` function and store new mars data - the return value in Mongo as a Python dictionary.

-* **index.html**: a template HTML file structured using bootstrap takes the mars data dictionary and displays all of the data in the appropriate HTML elements.
+* **index.html**: It is `Jinja` template HTML file structured by using `bootstrap`, it takes the mars data dictionary and displays all of the data in the appropriate HTML elements.

-* **mars.db**: It is created when it is connected by PyMongo.
-And it holds only one document which is the most recent scrapped data.
+* **mars.db**: It is created when it is connected by `PyMongo`.
+And it holds only one document which is the *most recent* scrapped data.

 ## Final Results